 Special interest groups allow members to connect and share knowledge and ideas.
 The IOP funds groups to deliver a range of activities including events, prizes and bursaries.
 All of our groups are driven by members.

 About the group

-As a special interest, member-driven group, we are interested in structure and dynamics from microscopic to mesoscopic, and macroscopic length scales.
-Our work encompasses systems that range from ʽsimpleʼ liquids to complex fluids and soft materials.
-These include:
+As a special interest, member-driven group, we are interested in the structure and dynamics of liquids and complex fluids, from microscopic to mesoscopic and macroscopic length scales.
+Our work encompasses systems that range from “simple” liquids to complex fluids and soft materials.

 - liquid crystals

 - crystal growth in liquids and self-assembly from solution

 - glass transition and arrested states of matter

 We also look at their biological counterparts.